 An oath or affirmation to the monarch must be taken by all members before they can sit and vote in the House.

 The first speech of a newly introduced member is called their maiden speech.
 The following speaker congratulates and welcomes the new member.
 Maiden speeches are normally short and uncontroversial.

 Types of peerages

 There are special circumstances when members are appointed:

-- Life peerages may be given to some MPs (from all parties) when they leave the House of Commons at the end of a parliament.
+- Some MPs from all parties may be appointed life peers when they leave the House of Commons at the end of a parliament

-- A limited number of 26 Church of England archbishops and bishops sit in the House.
+- 26 Church of England archbishops and bishops sit in the House.
 When they retire as bishops their membership of the House ceases and is passed on to the next most senior bishop.
-The Archbishop of Canterbury is usually given A life peerage on retirement.
+The Archbishop of Canterbury is usually appointed a life peer on retirement

-- Former speakers of the House of Commons have traditionally been awarded a peerage at the request of the Commons.
+- Former speakers of the House of Commons have traditionally been appointed life peers at the request of the Commons